aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

 for eBGP LAN routing protocol the following is done to enable HA:

-- the uplink interfaces are used as HA interfaces by defaul by default.
+- the uplink interfaces are used as HA interfaces by default.
 - the subnets of the HA interfaces are redistributed to BGP via the `RM-CONN-2-BGP` route-map
 - BGP underlay peer group is configured with `allowas-in 1` to be able to learn the HA peer uplink interface subnet over the LAN as well as learning WAN routes from other sites (as backup in case all WAN links are lost).
 - the Underlay peer group is configured with one inbound route-map